cfcs/mirage-examples/readme.md

 end
 ```

-We need to make some modifications to the `config.ml`, but `mirage configure` allows us to have multiple config files in the same directory by using the `-f` switch (see `mirage help configure`), so to avoid cluttering the old one, we create `hello_xyz_config.ml`:
+We need to make some modifications to the `config.ml`, and `mirage configure` used to allows us to have multiple config files in the same directory by using the `-f` switch, but now someone decided it would be a great idea to remove that, so to avoid cluttering the old examples, we create a new directory `hello_xyz` and a `hello_xyz/config.ml`:

 ```ocaml
 open Mirage